1015-1 AVE - The Cottage Clan

 This history has been lovingly dedicated by Wendy Wylie in honour of her generous, kind & unique sister R. Susan Wylie.
 Doris Moonie has also contributed to the telling of the Roper segment of this history.
 The story of the Roper-Wylie-Hagstrom Families at Ma-Me-O Beach is quite interesting as many families have blended over the years into what is now the Cottage Clan.

 The Roper-Wylie families have been at Ma-Me-O Beach since 1923, when C.T.C.
 (Don) & Edna (Queenie) Roper purchased a 60-foot lot and built Couchiching Lodge in 1932.
 Wendy stated her Grandad was known as CTC “Don” Roper.
 The CTC is a combination of family names - Cecil Thomas Curzon.
 A white wood siding cottage and garage were built.
 Couchiching Lodge was the name given to the cottage because the Roper family had lived near Orillia, Ontario, which is near Lake Couchiching.

 Cottages were built with verandas across the entire front (lake side) and so the family mirrored that in their design at Couchiching Lodge.
-The veranda was seldom used though, as the shutters were always up while the family was there to prevent the wind and rain rushing into the cottage area.
+The veranda was seldom used though, as the outside shutters were always up while the family was there to allow the light to come in; however the wind and rain rushed in also.
 One could barely see the lake with all bushes that almost covered the stone path to the beach in the 1930's.
 Jack and Vivian Roper-Biddell built the stone path that still to this day leads from the veranda down to the beach.

 The Don Roper family consisted of four children.
 They are also listed with their spouses in brackets: Basil (Jean George), Nora (Bob Wylie), Dorothy (Dunc McIntosh), & Vivian (Jack Biddell).